shubham-sinha1996/To-Do-List/README.md

 #Introduction

 This project is a basic To-Do List application built using JavaScript ES6 features like events and modules.
 It allows users to add tasks, remove tasks, mark tasks as completed by dragging them to a completed list, and clear the completed tasks.
+It also uses Local storage to store data.

 [Features]

+-Stores data in localstorage of Web Storage API.

 -Add Tasks: Users can type a task and add it to the list.